jxlxx/homebase/docs/SETUP.md

    terragrunt apply
    ```

    Parameters such as location, server type, SSH key name, repo URL, and branch are set inside the Terragrunt file.
 Update them as needed before applying.
 For private repositories, you can either embed a short-lived personal access token in the HTTPS URL or configure an SSH deploy key and switch `repo_url` to the SSH form (`git@...`) after adding the key to cloud-init (see notes below).
+The module also exposes `letsencrypt_environment`, so you can temporarily switch to Let's Encrypt staging with `LETSENCRYPT_ENV=staging terragrunt apply`; the rendered cloud-init now writes the matching `ACME_CA_SERVER` value into `/opt/homebase/services/traefik/.env` before Traefik starts.

 2. **DNS** – provisions the `jxlxx.org` zone on Cloudflare and creates A records for every service (including Authelia at `auth.jxlxx.org`):